 This notification will define the type of accommodations that you are approved for but not the actual building and room assignment.
 A typical type of accommodation would be a single room or perhaps a building with an elevator.

-Once approved for an accommodation, Residential Life will contact you regarding the actual room assignment.
+Once approved for an accommodation, Residential Life will contact you later in the Spring semester regarding the actual room assignment.
 Your assignment will be published after the application process closes.
 The application process opens on February 1st and closes on February 8th.
 Failure to complete the application by the deadline will result in the loss of the assignment.

 Residents with current accommodations should apply here on Cornerstones website.